 Commitment to Inclusion

-We are dedicated to inclusive programs, services, and facilities through our commitment to education, outreach, and collaboration.
+Campus Recreation is dedicated to inclusive programs, services, and facilities through our commitment to education, outreach, and collaboration.
+We seek opportunities to create space where all people are welcome and gain a sense of belonging.

 Please explore this section of our site to see the various ways Campus Rec strives to fulfill our commitment to inclusion.
 If you do not see something that fits your needs or if you have further suggestion for how we can make Campus Rec as safe, inclusive and accessible as possible, please do not hesitate to reach out!